johnschimmel/UnoJoy-w-BT-SoftwareSerial/README.md

  	 - connect to Chrome app.
  	 - Send button/joystick triggers.
  	 - Receive data, broadcast window level events.
- - Stage area where all buttons are dragged and configured
+ - Stage area where all buttons are dragged and configured.
  - Button Library
  	 - Drag n drop buttons / joysticks onto stage.
  - Buttons & Joysticks
-   - can be positioned anywhere on the page
+   - can be positioned anywhere on the page.
-   - configure to trigger with keyboard key events
+   - configure to trigger with keyboard key events.
-   - configure to trigger with switch jack presses from Arduino
+   - configure to trigger with switch jack presses from Arduino.

 The buttons and joysticks have two main properties,